Survivor Benefits

 IMPORTANT NOTE:

-• The surviving spouse of an eligible Veteran whose died on or after January 1, 2000, and later remarries a non-Veteran IS eligible for burial in a national cemetery, based on his or her prior marriage to the eligible Veteran.
+• The surviving spouse of an eligible Veteran who died on or after January 1, 2000, and later remarries a non-Veteran IS eligible for burial in a national cemetery, based on his or her prior marriage to the eligible Veteran.

 Minor children